hzoo/TwitchPlaysX/README.md

 ### Caveats

-Currently for Windows, the program has to be focused in order to send keyboard inputs so you won't be able to use your computer at the same time unless you run the program in a virtual machine.
+On Windows, the program has to be *focused* in order to send keyboard inputs so you won't be able to use your computer at the same time (unless you run the program in a virtual machine).

 ## Installation